-Tom is a postdoctoral researcher, now studying savannah tree dynamics in Serengeti National Park, Tanzania with Michael Anderson of Wake Forest University.
-Tom recently finished a 2-year postdoc working with Matt Kauffman and the Wyoming Game and Fish Department, and got his PhD in the Ecology and Evolutionary Biology program at Dartmouth College.
+Tom is a postdoctoral researcher with general interests in demography, plant-herbivore interactions and the population consequences of wildlfie migration.
+He currently works with the Nebraska Game and Parks Commission to understand bighorn sheep movements and demography.
+Between 2012 and 2014 he studied savannah tree dynamics in Serengeti National Park, Tanzania with Michael Anderson of Wake Forest University.
+Tom worked with Matt Kauffman previously from 2010-2012 and got his PhD in the Ecology and Evolutionary Biology program at Dartmouth College.
 Prior to his PhD research, he spent a year studying elephant behavior and genetics in Amboseli National Park, Kenya as a field assistant for Beth Archie and Susan Alberts (Duke University).
 This project was in collaboration with the Amboseli Trust for Elephants, which is one of the longest continuous studies of a single wild population.
 Tom's Ph.D. dissertation, under Doug Bolger, examined patterns of spatial demography and site fidelity in a declining population of wildebeest in Northern Tanzania (the Tarangire Ecosystem, Tanzania).
 This ongoing project uses a non-invasive photographic identification software program (Wild-ID) developed at Dartmouth to individually identify wildebeest by their shoulder stripe patterns.
 In 2009, with support from WCS-Tarangire Elephant Project, he initiated a wildebeest GPS collaring effort to help characterize fine-scale movement patterns and larger-scale migratory pathways within the Tarangire Ecosystem.
 As a postdoc in Wyoming, Tom examined different approaches for collecting and modeling ungulate population monitoring data, in collaboration with the Wyoming Game and Fish Department.

 Anderson TM, Morrison TA, Rugemalila DM & Holdo RM.
 Compositional decoupling of savanna canopy and understory tree communities in Serengeti.
 Journal of Vegetation Science, In press.